 Lateral transfers from another state or territory police service must:

 - be an Australian citizen at time of application

-- have at least five years contemporary operational policing experience and not separated from your last operational policing role for a period in excess of three years
+- have at least two years contemporary operational policing experience and not separated from your last operational policing role for a period in excess of three years

 - possess a Diploma of Public Safety (Policing) or equivalent